martinDengis/info0940-1/README.md

 - **seccomp/**: Houses implementation and examples of secure computing mode (seccomp) for system call filtering and sandboxing techniques.
 - **page_faults/**: Contains materials and code related to the page fault handling mechanisms, exploring memory management concepts in operating systems.
 - **forkbomb/**: Implements an eBPF-based solution to detect and prevent fork bombs by monitoring process creation patterns and terminating processes that exhibit fork bomb behavior.
+- **keylogger/**: Implements a keylogger functionality with a circular buffer (32 bytes).
+The buffer is printed out on stdout (via a perf buffer) upon press on the `Enter` key.